samlist21/Dewey/README.md

 - Updated sendSerialDewey.py to include Help Menu, Talk, Picture capability Talk works for both aplay and mpg123 files when files are in the sounds directory.
 The alsa and .wav files do not seem to work yet.
 Tested on Dewey and the images, help menu and Sound works.
 Fixed Motor Run code to compile and be downloaded to the Arduino.
-Drive.c was removed because it wouel nto allow compiling.
+Drive.c was removed because it would not allow compiling.
 Autonomous mode is compiled in but may or may not work.
 Still needs testing

 Working on: